 If you don’t want to deal with pesky bandwidth limits, you definitely need an unlimited free VPN like Proton.
 Despite being free, ProtonVPN gives you the freedom to consume as much data as you want without worrying about any restrictions.

 In addition to this, ProtonVPN also offers a strict no-logging policy, which is actually good considering most free VPN do keep logs of some kind.
-One thing that we don’t like about the free version of ProtonVPN is the fact that it only offers 3 server locations.
+One thing that we don’t like about the free version of ProtonVPN is the fact that it only offers 3 free VPN New Zealand servers.

 With only limited server locations in the US, Japan, and the Netherlands, we were unable to unblock Netflix or download torrents.
 Overall, we only recommend using ProtonVPN for general web browsing.
 For proper VPN performance, you’ll be better off with Surfshark.